ghi-electronics/Documentation/software/tinyclr/getting-started.md

     You can also find the [TinyCLR OS Project System](downloads.md) on our [Downloads](downloads.md) page if you want to download the file and install it from your hard drive.

 ### Install the TinyCLR Nuget Packages

+> [!Note]
+> If you are using special release libraries that are not hosted on NuGet.org, use the local feed feature to fetch the needed libraries from your local machine.

 1. Connect your device to your PC using a USB cable (make sure your device has the latest firmware installed).
 2. Start Visual Studio and create a new `TinyCLR Application` under `C# > TinyCLR`.
 New to Visual Studio or C#?
 Take a look at the [getting started guide from Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/getting-started/with-visual-studio).